ADGEfficiency/cem/readme.md

   selecting the elites (judged by total episode reward) refitting the sampling distribution (to the elites)
 ```

+CEM is easily parallelizable - this code base runs large batches across multiple processes, making it very efficient in clock time.

 The total number of episodes run in an experiment is given by: